 The Utility is required by Rule 25-22.0407, F.A.C., to provide notices of the customer meeting and notices of final rates in this case to its customers.
-Staff is also recommending that the Utility be required to provide notice of the four-year rate reduction to its customers when the rates are reduced to remove the amortized rate case expense.
-For noticing, staff estimated \$1,214 for postage expense, \$826 for printing expense, and \$124 for envelopes.
+The Utility shall be required to provide notice of the four-year rate reduction to its customers when the rates are reduced to remove the amortized rate case expense.
+For noticing, we estimated \$1,214 for postage expense, \$826 for printing expense, and \$124 for envelopes.
 This results in \$2,164 for the noticing requirement.
 The Utility paid a total of \$2,000 in rate case filing fees (\$1,000 for water and \$1,000 for wastewater).

 Pursuant to Section 367.0814(3), F.S., "The commission may award rate case expenses for attorney fees or fees of other outside consultants if such fees are incurred for the purpose of providing consulting or legal services to the utility after the initial staff report is made available to customers and the utility."
 The Utility provided documentation to support \$8,018 in additional legal fees incurred to date and estimated through end of the PAA process.
-Staff reviewed the documentation and believes the Utility's requested legal fees are reasonable.
+We reviewed the documentation and believes the Utility's requested legal fees are reasonable.
 However, \$1,413 was incurred prior to the issuance of the Staff Report, for legal services related to the Utility's response to staff's audit report and the associated request for confidential treatment of the Utility's supplemental test year salary allocation information.
-Pursuant to Section 367.0814(3), F.S., staff excluded the \$1,413 from consideration, resulting in total allowed legal fees of \$6,695.
-Based on the above, staff recommends total rate case expense of \$10,859 (\$2,164 + \$2,000 + \$6,695), which amortized over four years is \$2,715.
-Staff has allocated the annual rate case expense to the water and wastewater systems based on ERCs, resulting in annual rate case expense of \$1,371 for water and \$1,344 for wastewater.
-Staff's net adjustments to this account are increases of \$831 for water and \$804 for wastewater.
-Therefore, staff recommends regulatory commission expense of \$1,371 for water and \$1,344 for wastewater.
+Pursuant to Section 367.0814(3), F.S., we excluded the \$1,413 from consideration, resulting in total allowed legal fees of \$6,695.
+Based on the above, we find a total rate case expense of 10,859 (2,164 + 2,000 + 6,695), which amortized over four years is \$2,715.
+We have allocated the annual rate case expense to the water and wastewater systems based on ERCs, resulting in annual rate case expense of \$1,371 for water and \$1,344 for wastewater.
+Our net adjustments to this account are increases of \$831 for water and \$804 for wastewater.
+Therefore, we find a regulatory commission expense of \$1,371 for water and \$1,344 for wastewater.

-Bad Debt Expense (670/770)
+N. Bad Debt Expense (670/770)

 The Utility recorded test year bad debt expense of \$26 for water and \$26 for wastewater, resulting in total bad debt expense of \$52.
 A review of the Utility's prior annual reports indicates that Four Lakes' generally has very low bad debt expense with the exception of 2014, in which the Utility reported a total of \$264 in bad debt expense for water and wastewater combined.
 Using the historical average of either three or five years produces an average total bad debt expense between \$70 and \$214.
 Both averages are higher than Four Lakes' typical bad debt expense due to the effect of the higher than usual 2014 bad debt expense.
-Therefore, staff believes it would be more appropriate to use the test year expense in this case, and therefore, does not recommend any adjustments to bad debt expense.
-Staff recommends bad debt expense of \$26 for water and \$26 for wastewater for the test year.
+Therefore, we find it appropriate to use the test year expense in this case, and therefore, do not find any adjustments to bad debt expense.
+We find a bad debt expense of \$26 for water and \$26 for wastewater for the test year.